-With more marketers focusing on blog content for attracting website visitors via organic search results and social promotion, it’s a greater challenge than ever for a business blog to stand out in an ever expanding sea of web content.
+With more marketers focusing on blog content to attract website visitors via organic search results and social promotion, it’s a more significant challenge than ever for a business blog to stand out in an ever-expanding sea of web content.

-This, in turn, means it’s more important than ever for business bloggers to avoid the mistakes that result in less traffic and fewer conversions than would be otherwise possible.
+This, in turn, means it’s more important than ever for business bloggers to avoid mistakes resulting in less traffic and fewer conversions than possible.

 While there are many forms of content marketing, blogging can be one of the most effective forms when done correctly.